-Colombia and Brazil have the highest number of registered Green Maps, with 11 and 19 maps .
-A number of countries do not have any registered Green Maps the regions having few or no maps include Central America the CaribbeanSouth America.
+Colombia and Brazil have the highest number of registered Green Maps, with 11 and 19 maps respectively.
+A number of countries do not have any registered Green Maps the regions having few or no maps include Central America the Caribbean, and the interior of South America.

 TABLE-1 General Map Information